 Every prominent outdoors company has taken a crack at designing this iconic piece of essential gear.
 Only a few companies have crafted the perfect blend of style and performance that establishes their product as one of the best fleece-lined jackets on the market.

 In 2021, fleece technology has taken another leap forward.
 Make sure you check out what every one of the best fleece-lined jackets on the market has to offer so you can understand the heights of what this technology can do.

 With everything from completely recycled source materials to water and wind-resistant fleece materials, modern travelers have more great choices than ever when it comes time to select your newest fleece.

 The jackets on our list provide different strengths and weaknesses, but all of them have a place in your gear bag.
 Read on to learn about which factors designers considered when creating the best fleece jackets on the market, and use this guide to help you select your next fleece-lined travel partner.

-Note that fleece jackets generally don’t provide too much in the way of waterproofing – you can check out out waterproof rain jacket posts to find one of these to use as an outer layer.
+Note that fleece jackets generally don’t provide too much in the way of waterproofing – you can check out our waterproof rain jacket posts to find one of these to use as an outer layer.
 However, you might find some water-resistant fleece jackets out there.